jackpmastrangelo/GalaAPI/README.md

 `Parameters:` eventId : String, ticketId : String

-`Expected behavior:` If there is available capacity, create a new ticket associated with the given event, and send an email to the given email address.
+`Expected behavior:` If the given ticket belongs to the given event, and the ticket's status is active.
+Validate the ticket and make the ticket Validated.
+Otherwise return an unsuccessful response.

 `Responses:`